DID TESLA'S WARDENCLYFFE TOWER

 So Tesla figured out a way to build a Tesla coil where the power supply

-ran at megavolt output, and then the main Wardenclyffe coil stepped it up
+operated at megavolt output, and then his large coil at Wardenclyffe

-from there.
-Aaaaaaand... the output frequency could be low.
+stepped it up from there.
+Aaaaaaand... the output frequency could be

-this 1" diameter long narrow 800KHz TC secondary and drive it at resonance
+this 1" diameter long narrow 800KHz T.C. secondary and drive it from one

 using my old Wavetek sig gen. It's now behaving like the Extra Coil of a

-Magnifier: one coil terminal is driven, and the other is left floating.
+Magnifier: one end of the coil is driven, and the far end is

 The Wavetek puts out about 10Vp, and at resonance the far end of the coil

 is running at a thousand volts at least.
-(NE-2 bulbs glow!)
-Next I'll
+(NE-2 bulbs glow when held

 let the extremely tiny sparks from the far end of the coil start leaping

-A low frequency SQUARE WAVE does appear on the metal object.
-It's HV
+A low frequency SQUARE WAVE does appear on the floating metal object.

 and high-Z, so I monitor it with a nearby scope probe.
 It's very noisy

 and grungy.
-The origin of the square wave is obvious:
+The cause of this square wave is obvious: